Occupational heat stress: Heat exhaustion

 When a person is experiencing heat exhaustion, they will be actively and heavily sweating, though their skin may feel cool and appear pale.
 If their temperature is taken, it could be normal or slightly high, and their pulse will be fast, but it may be difficult to detect or feel through the skin.
 Additionally, the person may exhibit a number of different symptoms such as headaches, muscle cramps, and fatigue, as well as nausea, vomiting, and in extreme cases, fainting.
+Compared to healthy workers, workers who are older, pregnant, or have previous diseases like diabetes or heart disease are more likely to experience heat exhaustion more quickly.
+When assigning duties in heated environments, employers should be mindful of these risk concerns.

 If a worker is exhibiting these symptoms, it is important that they take a break from work to sit in a cool place, use cool, damp towels on their head and neck to further cooling, and sip water slowly as they recover.
 If a worker does not recover within an hour or continues to vomit, it is important to seek medical attention for them quickly.

 Heat stroke

 If a worker begins to feel the signs of heat stroke from over exertion in a high temperature environment, they will normally have a very high temperature, which can be measured with a thermometer.
 Their skin could be hot to the touch and damp with sweat, though they will not be actively sweating.
 If their pulse is taken, it will be fast and easy to detect.
 Outwardly, the worker could show signs of dizziness and confusion, and they may have digestive discomfort and nausea.
 In severe cases, workers can pass out.
+The most serious heat-related sickness is heat stroke, which, if left untreated, can cause irreversible organ damage or even death.
+If heat stroke is suspected, workers should never be left alone; instead, emergency services should be contacted immediately.

 If a worker is displaying these symptoms, it is important to call 911 to get them immediate medical attention.
 Additionally, helping the person move to a cooler place and covering their head and neck in cool, damp cloths can help while waiting for emergency services to arrive.
 It is important to wait for a medical professional to see them before asking them to drink a lot of water.